 Where: The Women’s Centre – 170 Cashin Avenue Extension

 What should I expect?
 No appointment or referral is necessary.
 A woman can show up during drop –in hours and, after some simple intake information is collected, she can receive service.
 The sessions can vary in length.
-It could be as long as 50 minutes.
+It could be as long as I hour.
 We will take women on a first come first serve basis and we will do everything we can to accommodate everyone who comes.

 Why: Overall, there are long wait lists and a shortage of mental health professionals in this area.
 Particularly there is a lack of appropriate women centred mental health services that can be accessed when they are most needed.
 It is our hope that this drop-in counselling program will be useful for women either as a stand-alone service or as a stopgap service while women connect to the other services they need and/or are requiring support during the long wait times.